zellwk/zellwk.com/src/posts/2014-12-17-mobile-first-css.md

 ## A Video!

 The guys over at [Webucator](https://www.webucator.com/mobile-training/mobile-web-development.cfm) were extremely kind and volunteered to create a video to summarize this blog post.
-So if video are your thing, do check this out.
+So if videos are your thing, do check this out.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LCveWtlvSbM" frameborder="0" allowfullscreen></iframe>